blues270/CSPROJECT/README.md

 Data that would be saved:

-1. Type of Data - Travel Dashboard
-   Purpose: To save the Booking Details of an user and to let the user search, book structure in JSON format:
-   {
-   "user_id": "text-string",
-   "booking_id": "text-string",
-   "departure_city": "text-string",
-   "destination_city": "text-string",
-   "travel_date": "ISO 8601 datetime string",
-   "ticket_price": "decimal",
-   "payment_status": "paid/pending/cancelled",
-   "seat_number": "text-string"
-   }

-2. Type of Data - User Account
+1. Type of Data - User Account
    Purpose: To let the user make an acoount, log in and access their travel dashboard structure in JSON format:
    {